FuelLabs/fuel-specs/specs/protocol/tx_validity.md

     """
     sentBalance = sum_outputs(tx, col)
     gasBalance = gasPrice * gasLimit
+    # Size excludes witness data as it is malleable (even by third parties!)
     bytesBalance = size(tx) * bytePrice
     # Only native coin can be used to pay for gas
     if col != 0: